- Different from the Others (Anders als die anderen) (1919)

 Spend the day and night in the 1922 Egyptian Theater with screenings of classic Weimar films, pioneering early abstract cinema, and films by acclaimed contemporary artists exploring the themes of formal experimentation, queer identities, and sociopolitical issues that continue to resonate today.

 Live musical accompaniment to the New Identities and Experimentation/Abstraction programs will be provided by Michael Mortilla.
 Pandora's Box will be accompanied by pianist / composer Cathlene Pineda, trumpeter Stephanie Richards, and guitarist Jeff Parker.
 And author Thomas Gladysz will be on hand to sign copies of his book, Louise Brooks, the Persistent Star.

-Berlin and Beyond is presented in collaboration with American Cinematheque.
-The "Experimentation/Abstraction" program is co-presented by Los Angeles Filmforum, and Pandora's Box is co-presented by the Art Deco Society of Los Angeles.
+The "New Identities: Gender and Politics" program is co-presented by Outfest.
+The "Experimentation/Abstraction" program is co-presented by Los Angeles Filmforum and Pandora's Box is co-presented by the Art Deco Society of Los Angeles.

 Programs, artists, dates, prices and availability subject to change.

 In the 1920s, Germany saw a remarkable cultural renaissance prior to the rise of Nazism.
 Intellectualism and modernism took root in the chaotic social and economic climate between world wars.
 The arts and sciences burst with imagination, queer identities were brought to the forefront, and the lines between high and low art were erased.
 Join in a wide-ranging look at this fascinating, turbulent time.